Monday, 18 November 2013

 The standard DataViz DocumentsToGo suite for viewing Microsoft Office Documents is present, and handling file types in attachments is easier than in previous BlackBerrys.

-BlackBerry Torch 9800 from AT&TBlackBerry Messenger (BBM) and SMS/MMS messages enjoy a revamped user interface, with the former getting a few improved features such as chat-like windows, group messaging and easier attachment options.
+BlackBerry Messenger (BBM) and SMS/MMS messages enjoy a revamped user interface, with the former getting a few improved features such as chat-like windows, group messaging and easier attachment options.
 There's also a group SMS option.
 Although these features are interesting, their practical application is fairly limited.

 CameraThe Blackberry Torch has a 5.0 megapixel camera with flash and video.
 It doesn't have a way to easily focus pictures, however, which is a shame, as pictures end up seeming like they were taken on a smartphone rather than a 5 megapixel camera.